Whiskey Caramel Cupcakes

 - Preheat oven to 350 degrees.
 Prepare two muffin tins with cupcake liners.

-- Reduce the speed to low and add in the flour in two additions.
-Mix until just combined after each addition.
-Beat in the baking powder and salt.
+- In a small bowl, whisk together the cake flour, baking powder, baking soda, and salt.
+Reduce the speed to low and add in the flour mixture in two additions.
 Mix on low until just combined.
 Add in the sour cream, vegetable oil, vanilla extract, and whiskey.
 Beat until incorporated.

 - Divide batter evenly into prepared cupcake liners, filling each 2/3 full and bake cupcakes until a tester inserted into the middle comes out almost clean, about 12-15 minutes.

 - Remove cupcakes from the oven and transfer to a wire cooling rack and let cool completely.